Physics

 Prerequisite(s): MTH 219; (PHY 208 or 232); PHY 390.

-First course in a two-semester laboratory sequence designed for upper-level undergraduate physics majors.
+Advanced laboratory course designed for upper-level undergraduate physics majors.
 Programming and use of data acquisition and analysis systems, analysis of experimental error and uncertainty, design and construction of experiments that combine mechanical, electrical, and optical components, documentation of laboratory procedures, and writing and presenting technical reports are emphasized.

 PHY 431.
 Advanced Lab II.
 2 Hours